 Greer tells me that the trend towards healthy living has “paved the way for things like kombucha, seltzer, teas, and alternative milk,” while Ledwidge adds that even beers and wine are less popular.
 “Globally, we have seen a decrease in alcohol consumption and a rise in low- or no-ABV alternatives,” she says.

 While creating new menu items can sound daunting, coffee shops should treat it as an opportunity.
-Drinks such as mint tea, elderflower pressé, and still lemonade can offer good profit margins, as well as being marketed as healthy and delicious.
+Drinks such as mint tea, elderflower pressé, and still lemonade can offer good profit margins, as well as being marketed as healthy and delicious to the customer.

 Credit: Ana Valencia

 As customers grow more health-conscious, cutting down on caffeine has also become a trend – and one that is particularly important for coffee shops.

 According to National Coffee Association (NCA) data, the growth of decaf coffee sales has been outpacing that of regular coffee for a while now.
 And between 2017 and 2019, sales of instant decaf were up 20%, while one coffee shop reported that their decaf sales had tripled in this period.